Ramish93/AWS-Cloud-Practioner-Prep/README.md

     3. Superior fault tolerance.

   - Use Cases of AWS Accelerator:
-    1. if you are using non-http protocol. like UDP, VOIP like maybe UDP in gaming context VOIP if you are doing internet telephony
+    1. if you are using non-http protocol. like UDP, VOIP like maybe UDP in gaming context VOIP if you are doing internet telephony,
+    2. if you require Static IP not DNS resolution then you need global accelerator.
+    3. if you need instant filover with highest level of high availability and best fault tolerance.